jbadomics/install_help/OSX_for_bioinformatics.md

     rc

-To tell `bash` to refresh itself with the settings you just added to your `.bash_profile`.
+to tell `bash` to refresh itself with the settings you just added to your `.bash_profile`.

 ## Install GCC